johnsusek/vue-test-declarative/README.md

 </script>
 ```

-This simple test __expects__ for the __text to match__ "Welcome!" in the rendered HelloWorld component.
+This simple test __expects__ for the component __text to match__ "Welcome!" in the rendered HelloWorld component.
 This component uses a prop named msg to display a welcome message, so we pass one in using our script section.

 ## Run tests